Skip to content

 // the execution

-/crank turns a plan into parallel waves of workers.
-No manual dispatching.
+/crank turns a plan into parallel waves of workers while keeping scope, dependencies, and proof visible.

 $ /crank ps-kfi